Skip to main content

 Reports & Auditing

-Kyverno also includes a Policy Reporting tool, using the open format defined by the Kubernetes Policy Working Group and deployed as custom resources in the cluster.
-Kyverno emits these reports when admission actions like CREATE, UPDATE, and DELETE are performed in the cluster, they are also generated as a result of background scans that validate policies on already existing resources.
+Kyverno includes a Policy Reporting tool that uses an open format defined by the Kubernetes Policy Working Group.
+These reports are deployed as custom resources in the cluster.
+Kyverno generates these reports when admission actions like CREATE, UPDATE, and DELETE are performed in the cluster.
+Reports are also generated as a result of background scans that validate policies on existing resources.

-So far in the workshop we have created a few Policies for specific rules.
-When a resource is matched by one or more rules according to the policy definition and violate any of them, an entry will be created in the report for each violation, resulting in multiple entries if the same resources matches and violate multiple rules.
-When resources are deleted their entry will be removed from the reports, meaning that Kyverno Reports will always represent the current state of the cluster and do not record historical information.
+Throughout this workshop, we have created several policies with specific rules.
+When a resource matches one or more rules according to the policy definition and violates any of them, an entry is created in the report for each violation.
+This can result in multiple entries if the same resource matches and violates multiple rules.
+When resources are deleted, their entries are removed from the reports.
+This means that Kyverno Reports always represent the current state of the cluster and do not record historical information.

-Now, we will check on our cluster's status on compliance with the policies we have created so far in this workshop with an overview of the Policy Reports generated.
+Let's examine our cluster's compliance status with the policies we've created so far in this workshop by reviewing the Policy Reports generated.

 ~$kubectl get policyreports -A